DinoChiesa/Apigee-Proxy-Revision-Cleaner-Job/README.md

 ## Bugs

 - You can specify only one Apigee project to the Cloud Run Job.
 Ideally, it should accept multiple projects.
+For now, you need to configure multiple jobs to clean old revisions from multiple projects.
+This might be best for hygiene purposes anyway.